-All subcontractors, vendors and suppliers are required to provide competent persons and/or adequate supervision to perform all activities for John Plott Co., Inc. in the safest manner possible.
+All subcontractors, vendors and suppliers are required to provide a competent person and/or adequate supervision to perform all activities for John Plott Co., Inc. in the safest manner possible.

 The John Plott Co., Inc. Safety Manual and the OSHA standards are the minimum requirements.